Karun-D/Finders-Keepers-GTA/README.md

 <!-- USAGE EXAMPLES -->
 ## Inspiration
-The following videos were used to learn the necessary technologies to build this application.
+The following videos were used to inspire this project by teaching the necessary technologies to build the foundations of this application.
 Check them out:
 1. [Video #1](https://www.youtube.com/watch?v=7FjhF6Hy9gY)
 2. [Video #2](https://www.youtube.com/watch?v=JaMCxVWtW58&t=2188s)